 The City of Kalamazoo Public Water Supply System is the second largest groundwater-based drinking water system in Michigan and is ranked one of the lowest for water rates out of the twelve largest systems within the state.
 The City has a Michigan Department of Environmental Quality (MDEQ) approved Wellhead Protection Program, and in 2014 was awarded the Exemplary Source Water Protection Award by the American Water Works Association.
 Kalamazoo has also been designated a Groundwater Guardian Community by the Groundwater Foundation every year since 1998.
 Kalamazoo's water system provides 17 million gallons of water on an average day to 121,000 customers withing 10 jurisdictions.
 The system includes approximately 813 miles of watermain, 5,757 hydrants.

 Every year, the City of Kalamazoo publishes a Water Quality Report in compliance with the Safe Drinking Water Act.
 However, much of the information provided in this report, along with additional monitoring and testing conducted throughout the year, are provided as an extra service to our customers.
 The City is also in compliance with the Safe Drinking Water Act Lead & Copper Rule and has had a proactive annual lead and copper service replacement program for over twenty years.
-The City's laboratory also offers free water testing for concerned customers testing by calling (269) 337-8550.
+The City's laboratory also offers free lead & copper testing for concerned customers testing by calling (269) 337-8550.

 The City of Kalamazoo Water Reclamation Plant (KWRP) provides treatment services to more than 150,000 residents in 18 Kalamazoo-area municipal jurisdictions.
 The KWRP uses an innovative treatment system to treat a variety of pollutants in concentrations that most other plants cannot.
 The plant incorporates powdered activated carbon (PAC) treatment into its secondary process, which enables treatment of wastewater from a variety of industries without the need for pretreatment.
 More information about the KWRP and wastewater treatment is available here.